almostengr/almostengrwebsite/web/docs/lightshow/index.md

 ### Rain Delay

-During times of heavy rain, or in the worse case snow, the light show may be stopped to reduce the chance of electrical shorts occurring.
-If the show is cancelled, it is asked that you revisit another evening after the rain has cleared.
+During times of heavy rain or severe weather the light show may be stopped to reduce the chance of electrical shorts occurring.
+If the show is cancelled, it is asked that you revisit another evening after the weather has cleared.

 ### Show Playlist (Approximately 15 minutes)